austinbuilds/webpack-resources/README.md

 };
 ```

-Note: use goes in reverse order, 'css-loader' would run first, 'style-loader' second.
+:pushpin: Note: use goes in reverse order, 'css-loader' would run first, 'style-loader' second.

-Note: "css-loader" turns CSS to JS, "style-loader" injects into DOM
+:pushpin: Note: "css-loader" turns CSS to JS, "style-loader" injects into DOM

 ## SCSS and Bootstrap Example